ISISComputingGroup/ibex_developers_manual/BlockServer-Configuration-Rules.md

 Configurations
 --------------

-* A configuration can be contain multiple components
+* A configuration can contain multiple components
 * A configuration cannot contain other configurations
 * A configuration can be converted to a component only if it does not contain any components